tahoe-lafs/magic-folder/docs/usage.rst

 .. code-block:: console

-   $ magic-folder -d bob join $INVITECODE /home/bob/Documents/Shared
+   $ magic-folder --config ./foo join $INVITECODE /home/bob/Documents/Shared

-The first argument required is an invitation code, as described in `Inviting Participant Devices`_ is required.
+The first argument required is an invitation code, as described in `Inviting Participant Devices`_.
 The second argument required is the path to a local directory.
 This is the directory to which content will be downloaded and from which it will be uploaded.

+You must choose a name to identify content from this device with ``--author-name``.

 Further options are documented in ``magic-folder join --help``.

 Leaving a Magic Folder
 ----------------------